Brian Epstein: Legacy

 Epstein's influence on the Beatles and his complicated personal life continue to provoke controversy.
 In 2013, author Vivek Tiwary released the graphic novel The Fifth Beatle: The Brian Epstein Story.
 A film of the same name was scheduled for release in 2014, originally to be produced by Bruce Cohen and directed by Peyton Reed.
 Tiwary said about that project that the film would "be less a music bio and more of an inspirational human-interest story about an outsider".
 Tiwary and named co-producers Stuart Ford and Simon Cowell originally set the film for release in 2016, but in March 2016 it was announced that the project would be a television series.

 Another biopic about Epstein, Midas Man, premiered at the 32nd Toronto Jewish Film Festival on 30 May 2024.

 As well as Jacob Fortune-Lloyd in Midas Man, Epstein has been portrayed by other actors such as Ed Stoppard in Cilla, and Andrew Games in The Moondogs from 2022 to 2024.

 Epstein was once asked about the future of the Beatles and their "fresh honesty" (as he put it), which the interviewer thought could be "corrupted by time."
 He replied by saying, "I think they will go in the reverse direction, and become more honest."

 On 27 August 2022, the 55th anniversary of his death, a bronze statue of Epstein was unveiled near the site of NEMS.
 One of the statue's sculptors, Jane Robbins, is a cousin of McCartney.

+Please Please Me, a play by Tom Wright depicting Epstein's life, was staged at the Kiln Theatre in April 2026.
+The production starred Calam Lynch in the role of Epstein.

+A biography by Philip Norman, Mr. Moonlight: Brian Epstein and the Making of the Beatles, was published in 2026.